 You need a level if you want to hang pictures, tile a wall, or build cabinets properly.
 You may only be interested in the first activity there and think a laser level is overkill, but when you can get one for well under $20, why not upgrade beyond the basic spirit level?

-You might have heard of a Crescent wrench and just assumed that was the name of the tool, but in fact it’s the name of the toolmaker.
-Crescent is to adjustable wrench what Kleenex is to tissue or Q-tip is to cotton swab, so why not go with the OG that developed this type of tool more than a century back?
+You might have heard of a Crescent wrench and just assumed that was the name of the tool, but in fact, it’s the name of the toolmaker.
+Crescent is to the adjustable wrench what Kleenex is to tissue or Q-tip is to a cotton swab, so why not go with the OG that developed this type of tool more than a century back?

-Often called a box cutter, in fact a good utility knife can slice through so much more.
+Often called a box cutter, a good utility knife can slice through so much more.
 You can cut out sections of drywall, strip or slice wires, and even cut through thinner pieces of wood or laminate such as you might use for a veneer.
-And yeah, you can make short work of boxes and other packaging.
+And yeah, you can make short work of boxes and other kinds of packaging.

-You probably already have a drawer full of 1/8-inch Allen wrenches thanks to Ikea furniture, but you should have a full set of Allen wrenches, a.k.a. hex wrenches, for everything from working on electronics to bikes to, well, Ikea furniture.
+You probably already have a drawer full of 1/8-inch Allen wrenches thanks to those Ikea furniture assembly packs, but you should have a full set of Allen wrenches, a.k.a. hex wrenches, for everything from working on electronics to bikes to, well, Ikea furniture.
 And other furniture, too.

 The only power tool on the list and quite possibly the only power tool many people will ever need, a good drill can help make holes, sink screws, remove screws, and quite a bit more, as it happens.
 You can buy attachments that turn it into a power sander, a buffer for waxing the car, a tool to snake out a clogged drain, and so much more.

 - The 11 Best Meal Prep Containers So Your Food Can Last Longer

 - The 7 Best Bug Killers to Make Fly-Swatting and Spider-Smashing Fun in 2021